bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/BareosConsole.rst

       /usr/sbin/bsmtp -h localhost -f root@localhost -s 'Remove Tape %V' root@localhost \""

 gui
-   :index:`[TAG=Console->Command->gui] <triple: Console; Command; gui>` Invoke the non-interactive gui mode.
+   :index:`[TAG=Console->Command->gui] <single: Console; Command; gui>` Invoke the non-interactive gui mode.
 This command is only used when :command:`bconsole` is commanded by an external program.

 help
-   :index:`[TAG=Console->Command->help] <triple: Console; Command; help>` This command displays the list of commands available.
+   :index:`[TAG=Console->Command->help] <single: Console; Command; help>` This command displays the list of commands available.

 import
-   :index:`[TAG=Console->Command->import] <triple: Console; Command; import>` The import command is used to import tapes into an autochanger.
+   :index:`[TAG=Console->Command->import] <single: Console; Command; import>` The import command is used to import tapes into an autochanger.
 Most Automatic Tapechangers offer special slots for importing new tape cartridges or exporting written tape cartridges.
 This can happen without having to set the device offline.

    The full form of this command is: